Bekay1211/owoBot/README.md

 `$ pip install -r requirements.txt`

+`$ sudo nano TOKEN `

-then just paste the token you got from BotFather into the TOKEN file and type
+then just paste the token you got from BotFather into the TOKEN file, exit with ctrl+x then y then enter and type

 `$ python owobot.py`